Master of Teaching (Secondary)

 This course includes a range of specialisations.
 Students must select two of these specialisations, one being a major study and the other a minor study.
 Students should select their major and minor areas of study (specialisations) based on their previous undergraduate studies.
 At the undergraduate level, study undertaken for a major study will be equivalent to a total of three quarters of a year of successful full-time higher education study taken over three years.
 Study undertaken for a minor study will be equivalent to a total of half a year of successful full-time higher education study, usually comprising sequential discipline study taken over two years.

-The Catholic Education, Health Studies and Teaching English to Speakers of Other Languages (TESOL) specialisations are only available as areas of minor study.
+The Health Studies and Teaching English to Speakers of Other Languages (TESOL) specialisations are only available as areas of minor study.
 The Instrumental Music specialisation is only available as a minor area of study, and may only be undertaken by students who are completing the Music specialisation as their major area of study.

 Unit Code | Unit Title | Credit Points |